aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

             DC1_L2_LEAVES:
 ```

 The above is what is included in this example, *purely* to make it as simple as possible to get started.
-However, going forward please do not to carry over this practice to a production environment, where an inventory file for an identical topology should look as follows when using DNS:
+However, in the future, please do not carry over this practice to a production environment, where an inventory file for an identical topology should look as follows when using DNS:

 ```yaml
 ---